mszpro/Privacy-Policy/yoyatta-privacy.md

 ---

 ## 11) International Transfers
 We may process and store data in countries outside your own.
 Where required, we use appropriate safeguards consistent with applicable law.
+Analytics vendors (e.g., Microsoft, Google) may process data in multiple regions; see their privacy documentation for details.

 ---

 ## 12) Your Choices
 - **Disconnect integrations:** you can remove connected services at any time.
 - **Manage bookings:** cancel via the links we provide; we’ll send updated calendar invites.
-- **Diagnostics/analytics:** you may limit certain diagnostics in OS settings and contact us for additional options where feasible.
+- **Diagnostics/analytics:** you may limit certain diagnostics in OS settings; for web, you can manage cookies via your browser and, where available, consent banners.
+For Host-activated GA/GTM, follow the Host’s consent controls or contact the Host.
 - **Email preferences:** booking-related emails are necessary to operate Yoyatta; we don’t send marketing emails without consent.

 ---